CIRALabs/high-assurance-dids-with-dns/draft-ietf-high-assurance-dids-with-dns.md

 In the ever-evolving digital world, the need for secure and verifiable identities is paramount.
 DIDs have emerged as a promising solution, providing a globally unique, persistent identifier that does not require a centralized registration authority.
 However, like any technology, DIDs face challenges in terms of authenticity, discoverability, and portability.

 This is where the Domain Name System (DNS), a well-established and globally distributed internet directory service, comes into play.
 By leveraging the existing DNS infrastructure, we can enhance the verification process of DIDs.
-Specifically, we can use Transport Layer Security Authentication (TLSA) and Uniform Resource Identifier (URI) DNS records to add an additional layer of verification.
+Specifically, we can use Transport Layer Security Authentication (TLSA) and Uniform Resource Identifier (URI) DNS records to add an additional layer of verification and authenticity to DIDs.

 TLSA records in DNS allow us to associate a certificate or public key with the domain name where the record is found, thus providing a form of certificate pinning.
 URI records, on the other hand, provide a way to publish mappings from hostnames to URIs, such as DIDs.

-By storing crucial information about a DID, such as the DID itself and its Public Key Infrastructure (PKI), in these DNS records, we can provide a verifier with a simple yet effective method to cryptographically verify a DID.
-This not only ensures the authenticity of the DID document but also allows for it interaction with material signed by the DID without access to the DID document itself.
+By storing crucial information about a DID, such as the DID itself and its Public Key Infrastructure (PKI) in these DNS records, we can provide a verifier with a simple yet effective method to cryptographically verify a DID.
+This not only ensures the authenticity of the DID document but also allows for interaction with material signed by the DID without access to the DID document itself.

 In essence, the integration of DIDs with DNS, specifically through the use of TLSA and URI records, provides a robust solution to some of the challenges faced by DIDs, paving the way for a more secure and trustworthy digital identity landscape.